 Session lengths are often indicators of user experience.
 User sessions that are too short can disclose that a user was frustrated early in the app experience.
 Using qualitative analytic tools you can easily track your long and short sessions to see where and why users are deciding to leave your app.
 Using the user sessions recording tool, along with the action timeline, UX designers can track all of the points leading up to app abandonment.
 You can also watch the user sessions of loyal users to learn from their experience, and try to guide users to replicate that experience.

 Step Five Post-Launch: Conversion Funnel Analysis

-When designing a specific UX remember that, although optimized user flow is hugely important, the goal of navigation paths is to bring users to complete an in-app conversion.
-Conversions might include arriving at a certain screen, playing a game, or finalizing a purchase, and it is your responsibility as the UX designer to take your users smoothly through that conversion funnel.
+When designing a specific UX remember that, although optimised user flow is hugely important, the goal of navigation paths is to bring users to complete an in-app conversion.
+Conversions might include arriving at a certain screen, playing a game, or finalising a purchase, and it is your responsibility as the UX designer to take your users smoothly through that conversion funnel.
 If conversion rates are lacking, you can utilize all of the aforementioned tools to track and understand funnel drop-offs.
 For example, session recordings can give you insight into why users are not engaging with certain screens before converting, and why they are stopping their process prematurely.

 Creating a frictionless user experience is not easy.
 It takes time, effort and dedication, but with the right tools at your disposal you can optimize your app quickly and effectively.
 By using qualitative analytics to learn from the in-app lifetime of your users, you can create the user experience of a lifetime.